okfn/coding-standards/README.md

-# Open Knowledge International Coding Standards
+# Open Knowledge Foundation Coding Standards

-This document outlines coding standards for use at Open Knowledge International.
+This document outlines coding standards for use at Open Knowledge Foundation.
 It is a living document, and we encourage pull request and issues to improve on or contest ideas as expressed.

 ## Related documents

-* [Code reviews](sections/reviews.md): A description of our general code review process at Open Knowledge International.
+* [Code reviews](sections/reviews.md): A description of our general code review process at Open Knowledge Foundation.

 ## TL;DR